nasirnjs/docker-swarm-cluster/docker-swarm-setup.md

 Node itself Leave from cluster.\
 `docker swarm leave`

+Node to "drain" availability, it means that the node is being taken out of service gracefully.\
+`docker node update --availability=drain node1`

+Setting a node's availability to "active" means that the node is available to receive new tasks and services.\
+`docker node update --availability=active node1`

 ## 8. Deploy Your Service on Docker Swarm

 To add replicas to the Docker Swarm service with replicas.\